sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-custom.md

 ![View for dashboards](./images/mashup_view_studio.png "View for dashboards")

 This view will then be available for dashboard components that target its main entity.
-<br>The view's main entity is the top level entity of the view, Identity in the above example.
+The view's main entity is the top level entity of the view, Identity in the above example.
-<br>It can be changed to target any other entity in the view using **Toggle web portal search anchor** menu item.
+It can be changed to target any other entity in the view using **Toggle web portal search anchor** menu item.

 It's recommended to set labels on each attribute of the view to something readable for the end-user.
 This also avoids the systematic re-labeling of the attributes by the dashboard designer.For example, when defining an aggregate column, it should be labelled "Count" or something similar.
 Nationalized labels can be set using the small flag icon.